rikenshah/rikenshah.github.io/_posts/articles/2017-01-16-getting-started-with-kaggle.md

 titanic["Title"] = titles
 ```

-Making a new feauture named family id (based on grouping last name), since survival is highly dependent on it.
+Making a new feature named family id (based on grouping last name), since survival is highly dependent on it.

 ```python
 import operator